 Your bill should show a breakdown of the cost of each service you pay for.
 Some of these services, such as a home phone package, could have different charges each month based on your usage.

-Keeping track of the changes in these payments can help you reduce your monthly costs going forward.
+Keeping track of the changes in these payments can help you reduce your monthly costs.

 If you'd like to save on your next broadband service, take a look at our range of low-cost broadband deals.